 The Fordham Law Review is one of six well respected scholarly journals edited exclusively by Fordham Law students.
 Each issue explores significant legal issues and examines challenging questions in the law.
-The Fordham Law Review is the sixth most cited student-edited journal in terms of court cases and the fifth most cited journal in terms of citations by other law journals.
+The Fordham Law Review is the ninth most cited student-edited journal in terms of court cases and the fifth most cited journal in terms of citations by other law journals.

 This website represents a free archive of the Law Review's published content.
 Please visit the Fordham Law Review homepage by clicking here

 What We Don't Know About Class Actions but Hope to Know Soon

 Unlocking the Fifth Amendment: Passwords and Encrypted Devices